The popularity of anime seems to have skyrocketed overnight, but it hasn’t always been the case.

 But what does matter, is the local and national news stations enacting these same tactics.

-These “journalist” with ‘integrity’ leveraging their pay for play domain authority to write awful articles that take synopsis directly from Crunchyroll.
+These “journalists” with ‘integrity’ leverage their pay-for-play domain authority to write awful articles that take synopsis directly from Crunchyroll.

 Write 1 – 2 sentences of nonsense (while spelling a character’s name wrong) only to then list a high CPM paid keyword, and then proceed to nonsensically list every single character (or their voice actors) in the anime series in a spammy paragraph that would trigger, and then disintegrate the credibility of ‘lesser’ websites in Google’s ranking system.